camgunz/democomp/README.md

 - `democomp` could be faster; some profiling is probably in order.
 - State dumps compress well; it would be useful for `democomp` to support 2-3 compression formats
+- Read the demo format from a configuration file

 ## License